Officer gets nearly 12 years for killing Atatiana Jefferson

 During the trial, the primary dispute was whether Dean knew Jefferson was armed.
 Dean testified that he saw her weapon; prosecutors claimed the evidence showed otherwise.

 Dean shot Jefferson on Oct.
 12, 2019, after a neighbor called a nonemergency police line to report that the front door to Jefferson’s home was open.
-She had been playing video games that night with her 8-year-old nephew and it emerged at trial that they left the doors open to vent smoke from hamburgers the boy burnt.
+She had been playing video games that night with her 8-year-old nephew, Zion Carr, and it emerged at trial that they left the doors open to vent smoke from hamburgers the boy burnt.
+Zion, now 11, was in the room with his aunt when she was shot and testified during the trial.

+After the sentence was pronounced, one of Jefferson’s sisters, Ashley Carr, read a statements in court from herself and another sister, Amber Carr, who is Zion’s mother.

+Amber Carr, said Jefferson, who planned to go to medical school, “had big dreams and goals” and that her son “feels he is responsible to fill the whole role of his aunt, and he has the weight of the world on his shoulders.”

 The case was unusual for the relative speed with which, amid public outrage, the Fort Worth Police Department released video of the shooting and arrested Dean.
 He’d completed the police academy the year before and quit the force without speaking to investigators.